Mainframe-Archive/mainframe-os/docs/faq.md

 ## Does Mainframe have it’s own Blockchain?
 No. Mainframe Tokens (MFT) are ERC-20 Assets on the Ethereum Blockchain.
+This frees it from scalability issues and other constraints that come with a blockchain.

 ## What blockchains does Mainframe OS support?
 Mainframe SDK is currently only integrated with Ethereum.
 However, the underlying service architecture is designed to be modular and pluggable, able to integrate with any other blockchain.
 No matter where the industry goes, we’ll support the popular blockchains and programming languages, so builders can use it anywhere.

-## Will Mainframe OS ever integrate with other blockchains?
-It is on our roadmap.

 ## What will the OS look like once it integrates with other blockchains?
-Will there be more ‘Identities’ you can choose from, and then choices within apps for payments, etc.?
 The idea is to abstract specifics about different blockchains away from the users so it is virtually invisible to them.
 The chain has implications on identity, wallet, and blockchain transactions, which are all accessed through our SDK functions.

 **First, Identity:** Mainframe Identity is not tied to the Ethereum network, but rather a users' ETH address is stored as a property inside the users Mainframe Identity.
 So other chains could easily be integrated and those addresses likewise stored as an additional properties on the Mainframe Identity object.
 The dapps can access the relevant address as needed for their functionality for users and contacts.